-Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties.
+Address: Birkdale Way Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties.
 Residential development should include publicly accessible on site open space.
-Development of this site is closely linked with the allocation of the Former Padstew School Detached Playing Field at Beckhampton Road for a community sports hub.
-Due to the proximity of PA3, PA5, PA6, PA8 and PA9 there is the opportunity to look at the Open Space requirements across all the sites.
+Development of this site is closely linked with the allocation of the Former Padstow School Detached Playing Field at Beckhampton Road for a community sports hub.
+Due to the proximity of PA3, PA5, PA6, PA8 and PA9 Open Space requirements will be comprehensively coordinated across all these sites.
 Development should include mitigation measures which result in an overall increase in the quality and ecological value of open space in the area.
 Appropriate mitigation could consist of improved green corridors, new allotments, improvement of local LWS/LNRs, new equipped play area, creation of additional accessible open space elsewhere.
 Within Minerals Safeguarding Area - prior consultation required.